 I'm in the schools.

-I think that's a great idea because we're counting on teachers who are busy trying to teach administrators trying to run their buildings, and they have to be worried about somebody coming in and shooting the place up.
+I think that's a great idea because we're counting on teachers who are busy trying to teach, administrators trying to run their buildings, and they have to be worried about somebody coming in and shooting the place up.

-I don't bear burden.
+I don't think it's not their burden.

 It really is not their burden.